5 stars

 Is the C11 work permit part of a specific Canadian program?

-Do I need a Labour Market Impact Assessment (LMIA) for the C11 work permit?
+Do I need an LMIA for the C11 work permit?

-What documents do I need for the application?
+What documents do I need?

 Key documents include:

-• A comprehensive business plan
+• A comprehensive business plan,

-• Proof of business registration or incorporation
+• Proof of business registration or incorporation,

-• Evidence of available funds
+• Evidence of available funds,

-• Background documents showing business experience
+• Background documents showing business experience,

-• An exit strategy and operational plan
+• An exit strategy and operational plan.

-What happens if my C11 application is refused?
+What happens if my application is refused?

 You may consider filing a reconsideration request or reapplying with a stronger case.
-Common reasons for refusal include weak business plans, insufficient funds, or failure to prove significant benefit.
+Common reasons for refusal include weak business plans, insufficient funds, or failure to demonstrate significant benefit.
 We recommend seeking legal advice before reapplying.

 Can I extend my C11 work permit?